Adambean/gitlab-ce-ldap-sync/README.md

 As a bonus it can also do a light rake of LDAP users not currently in Gitlab, so those that haven't signed in for their first time can still have projects and permissions assigned to them. **This may make the tool unsuitable git Gitlab-EE as this would certainly impact its licensing fees!**

-## **THIS TOOL IS NOT COMPLETED YET.
+## **THIS TOOL IS NOT QUALITY ASSURED YET.
 DO NOT USE IT IN A PRODUCTION ENVIRONMENT.**

-**Seriously.
-Only use this on test Gitlab CE instances.**

-What is complete:
+**Seriously.**

+Though all of this tool's features are now implemented, very limited testing has happened, so don't expect a perfect experience.
+You should therefore only use this on test Gitlab CE instances, or if you must use this on your production environment, at the very least take a backup of your Gitlab data before using this.

+Features implemented:

 * Reading users from LDAP
 * Reading groups from LDAP
 * Synchronising users to Gitlab
 * Synchronising groups to Gitlab

-What is left to-do:

-* Synchronising group memberships to Gitlab
+* Synchronising Gitlab group memberships based on LDAP group memberships

-**If in doubt use the dry run `-d` option to prevent writing to Gitlab first, combined with `-vv` to see exactly what would happen.
-You have been warned.**
+If in doubt use the dry run `-d` option to prevent writing to Gitlab first, combined with `-vv` to see exactly what would happen.

+**You have been warned!**

 ## Getting Started